Marrakesh: Economy

-Trade and crafts are extremely important to the local tourism-fueled economy.
+Trade and crafts are extremely important to the local tourism-fuelled economy.
 There are 18 souks in Marrakesh, employing over 40,000 people in pottery, copperware, leather and other crafts.
 The souks contain a massive range of items from plastic sandals to Palestinian-style scarves imported from India or China.
 Local boutiques are adept at making western-style clothes using Moroccan materials.
 The Birmingham Post comments: "The souk offers an incredible shopping experience with a myriad of narrow winding streets that lead through a series of smaller markets clustered by trade.
 Through the squawking chaos of the poultry market, the gory fascination of the open-air butchers' shops and the uncountable number of small and specialist traders, just wandering around the streets can pass an entire day."
 Marrakesh has several supermarkets including Marjane Acima, Asswak Salam and Carrefour, and three major shopping centres, Al Mazar Mall, Plaza Marrakech and Marjane Square; a branch of Carrefour opened in Al Mazar Mall in 2010.
 Industrial production in the city is centred in the neighbourhood of Sidi Ghanem Al Massar, containing large factories, workshops, storage depots and showrooms.
 Ciments Morocco, a subsidiary of a major Italian cement firm, has a factory in Marrakech.

-Marrakesh is one of North Africa's largest centers of wildlife trade, despite the illegality of most of this trade.
+Marrakesh is one of North Africa's largest centres of wildlife trade, despite the illegality of most of this trade.
 Much of this trade can be found in the medina and adjacent squares.
 Tortoises are particularly popular for sale as pets, and Barbary macaques and snakes can also be seen.
 The majority of these animals suffer from poor welfare conditions in these stalls.